Hugh Charles Boyle: Bishop of Pittsburgh

-During his 29-year tenure, he earned a reputation as one of the leading Catholic educators in the nation, and sponsored a comprehensive school-building program in the diocese, most notably asking the Brothers of the Christian Schools to establish Central Catholic High School.
-He was a supporter of social justice movements, such as the Catholic Radical Alliance.
-In 1941, he established the Catholic Workers' School in Pittsburgh.
+During his 29-year tenure, Boyle earned a reputation as one of the leading Catholic educators in the nation.
+He sponsored a comprehensive school-building program in the diocese, asking the Brothers of the Christian Schools to establish Central Catholic High School in Pittsburgh He was a supporter of social justice movements, such as the Catholic Radical Alliance.
+In 1941, Boyels established the Catholic Workers' School in Pittsburgh.

 During World War II, Boyle served as chairman of the National Catholic Welfare Council's Committee for Polish Relief.
-He defended the Allied bombing of Rome as a wartime necessity and praised the care that was taken in the air raids to protect the city's religious and cultural treasures.
-Boyle also played a prominent role in the activities of the Legion of Decency and was a member of the Episcopal Committee on Motion Pictures.
+He defended the Allied bombing of Rome as a wartime necessity and praised the care that the Army Air Corps took to protect the city's religious and cultural treasures.
+Boyle also played a prominent role in the national Legion of Decency and was a member of the Episcopal Committee on Motion Pictures.

 Death and legacy

-Hugh Boyle died on December 22, 1950, at Mercy Hospital in Pittsburgh, at age 77.
+Hugh Boyle died on December 22, 1950, at Mercy Hospital in Pittsburgh at age 77.
 He is buried in St. Mary Cemetery in the city's Lawrenceville neighborhood.